How the Federal Government Is Working to Improve Its Cybersecurity Workforce – Info CCrime

 On the heels of last month’s White House reorganization plan, the state of careers within the government is changing.
 In part, this plan aims to address several pressing issues in the job category within the context of government employment and to attract top talent to otherwise staling roles.

 Over the past few years, government agencies have struggled to attract and retain top cybersecurity talent.
 There are many factors contributing to this struggle, both within these agencies and from outside them.
-But with an aging workforce among the government’s IT specialists — there are nearly five employees aged 60 and above for each employee under 30 — those challenges are reaching a breaking point, and the reorganization plan aims to fix that.
+But with an aging among the government’s IT specialists — there are nearly five employees aged 60 and above for each employee under 30 — those challenges are reaching a breaking point, and the reorganization plan aims to fix that.

 Salary Differences